CN-UPB/Pishahang/pish-examples/vnfs/packet_sniffer/README.md

 ### (1) RTMP packet sniffer:

 Using python socket library, this container captures all incomming traffic into a specifc network interface.
 Then, it inspects the packets headers and extracts MAC and IP address of all TCP packet with source or destination port number 1935.
-The pair of MAC and IP addrreses are then forwarded to MAC/IP recorder container though the message broker container.
+The pair of MAC and IP addrreses are then forwarded to MAC/IP recorder though the message broker.

 ### (2) MAC/IP recorder and REST APIs: